 - 1 tsp garam masala

 - Place all ingredients from tomatoes to cumin powder into the Instant Pot and stir to combine.
-Sprinkle the 2 pounds of chicken with salt and nestle in the sauce, making sure to submerge as much as possible.
+Sprinkle the 2 pounds of chicken with salt and nestle in the sauce, making sure to coat the chicken as much as possible in the tomato mixture.

-- Close the Instant Pot and set for 14 minutes.
-I used the meat setting.
-Let the IP release pressure naturally.
+- Close the Instant Pot and set the timer for 14 minutes on High pressure.
+I used the meat setting on our machine.

-- Using an immersion blender, blend the ingredients remaining in the pot until smooth.
-Turn on the saute function and stir in the butter, cream, cilantro and additional garam masala.
+- Using an immersion blender, blend the ingredients remaining in the Instant Pot until smooth.
+Turn on the saute function and stir in the butter, cream, and additional garam masala.

-If you’re looking for more ideas for the Instant Pot, check out our top favorites right here:
+If you’re looking for more Instant Pot recipes for kids, check out our top favorites right here:

 - Barbacoa Beef: serve over rice with chunky corn salsa.

-- Beef, tomato, and acini de pepe soup: we made this one weekly all winter long.
+- Beef, tomato, and acini de pepe soup: we make this all the time, all winter long.
 SO yummy!

 - Lemon butter chicken: This is on my menu plan soon!
 Looks so yummy, I love all things lemon this time of year.